winsznx/attesta/README.md

 ---

-**⚠️ Important**: This is hackathon/demo software.
+**Important**: This is hackathon/demo software.
 For production use, conduct thorough security audits and legal review.